-Air quality monitoring and testing of various wood burning appliances should be completed in an arctic environment.
-The Cold Climate Housing Research Center would be an ideal place to conduct this needed work
+Air quality monitoring and testing of various wood-burning appliances should be completed in an arctic environment.
+CCHRC would be an ideal organization to conduct this needed work.

-As noted in other sections of this paper, this option can best be implemented by building on efforts underway in a number of other organizations.
-Coordination of these efforts is a key element for success and efficient use of funding and talent.
-Currently there are several projects moving ahead as the result of funding via the AEA Alaska Renewable Energy Fund grant process.
-A total of fifteen wood biomass projects were funded under the round one request for proposals and the emphasis for this option should focus on providing support and technical assistance to ensure all these projects are successfully implemented.
+This policy can best be implemented by building on efforts underway in a number of other organizations.
+Coordination of these efforts is a key element for success and the efficient use of funding and talent.
+Currently, several projects are moving ahead as the result of funding via the AEA Alaska Renewable Energy Fund grant process.
+Fifteen wood biomass projects were funded under the Round 1 request for proposals, and the emphasis for this option should focus on providing support and technical assistance to ensure all these projects are successfully implemented.

-In part, hiring a wood energy coordinator in the Alaska Division of Forestry to provide technical assistance would facilitate accomplishment of these projects.
-A key aspect will be development of harvest and biomass sourcing plans to ensure an economic and stable supply of biomass for these projects.
-This position would also assist with initial feasibility analysis for proposed projects and would focus on quantifying available fuel supplies and cost per delivered ton of biomass feedstock to an energy facility.
-This will help ensure projects are viable from both an economic and biological perspective.
+Hiring a wood energy coordinator in DOF to provide technical assistance would facilitate accomplishing these projects.
+A key aspect will be developing harvest and biomass sourcing plans to ensure an economic and stable supply of biomass for these projects.
+This position would also assist with initial feasibility analysis for proposed projects and would focus on quantifying available fuel supplies and the cost per delivered ton of biomass feedstock to an energy facility.
+This will help ensure projects are viable from both economic and biological perspectives.

-With regard to air quality concerns, work is also underway at the CCHRC to test different types of wood combustion appliances and fuel types to quantify emission profiles.
+With regard to air quality concerns, work is also underway at CCHRC to test different types of wood-combustion appliances and fuel types to quantify emission profiles.
 This effort is instrumental in identifying the appropriate technologies for use in residential and light commercial applications, especially in urban and suburban locations.
-Support for this work should continue and be expanded with additional funding as needed.
+Support for this work should continue and should be expanded with additional funding as needed.

-The University of Alaska should be encouraged to continue the evaluation of the feasibility of including a cofiring bioenergy option for the proposed new power facility on campus.
-A facility that would cofire wood chips or industrial pellets with coal should receive due consideration.
-A publication and resources from the U.S. Forest Service, Sitka Forest Products Lab should be consulted in the process.
+UA should be encouraged to continue its evaluation of the feasibility of including a co-firing bioenergy option for the proposed new power facility on campus.
+A facility that would co-fire wood chips or industrial pellets with coal should receive due consideration.
+A publication and resources from the USFS Sitka Forest Products Lab should be consulted in the process.

-Alaska Wood Energy Development Task Group Briefing Paper, Division of Forestry, May, 2008. http://forestry.alaska.gov/pdfs/08DOF AWEDTGBriefing.pdf
+&lt;sup>65 Alaska Wood Energy Development Task Group Briefing Paper, Division of Forestry, May 2008.
+Available at: http://forestry.alaska.gov/pdfs/08DOF\AWEDTGBriefing.pdf.